Robbins: Hurdling the bar (a reprise)

 Think of it as like the cosmic singularity.
 Only in reverse.

-Except in the weeks and months before one sits for the bar exam, the goal is to cram all the stuff and glory of law —every last bit of it from the fundaments of our Constitution to the minutiae of the Rules of Evidence into the small space of your brain.
-And then, once packed as snuggly as the Genie in Aladdin’s lamp, the goal is to release it on the days of the exam.
+Except in the weeks and months before one sits for the Bar Exam, the goal is to cram all the stuff and glory of law — every last bit of it from the fundamentals of our Constitution to the minutiae of the Rules of Evidence into the small space of your brain.
+And then, once packed as snuggly as Genie in Aladdin’s lamp, the goal is to release it on the days of the exam.

 It’s enough to give you a headache.